svilupp/PromptingTools.jl/README.md

 msg = aiembed(schema, ["Embed me", "Embed me"]; model="openhermes2.5-mistral")
 msg.content # 4096×2 Matrix{Float64}:
 ```

+You can now also use `aiscan` to provide images to Ollama models!
+See the docs for more information.

 If you're getting errors, check that Ollama is running - see the [Setup Guide for Ollama](#setup-guide-for-ollama) section below.